TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 The list of key names that can be used is in TinyUSB stack's hid.h, as included here.
 Use the configuration descrition as shown below to set up the TFT_eSPI driver.
 The sampled calibration data can be adjusted - see the comments in the program for instructions.
 Compile with the USB stack set to TinyUSB not PicoSDK.

+STL files for the case - based on [**Customizable LCD Box**](https://www.thingiverse.com/thing:57427), are in the STL folder.
+To protect the LCD resistive film use a sheet of laser print transparent film cut to the right size for the LCD.

 *In contrast, this [**Pico mbed RP2040 volume and macro keyboard**](https://www.hackster.io/Murchx/pi-pico-macro-keyboard-d0bd1c) uses the Arduino mbed-based RP2040 board definitions (instead of the earlephilhower version).
 The USB Keyboard supports both normal and consumer keys using only one include **#include <USBKeyboard.h>**.
 The article is [**here as a pdf file**](Pi-Pico-mbed-RP2040-volume-and-macro-keyboard.pdf).
 The code was tested using push-buttons on both Arduino 2.0.0-rc9.2 and 1.8.19 IDE's, and was working (could adjust the volume up or down). [**This discussion**](https://github.com/Bodmer/TFT_eSPI/discussions/1558) notes that the Pico mbed Arduino board does not offer touch support when used with the TFT_eSPI drivers.*

 ### LCD ILI9486 480x320 Resistive Touch SPI driver